 - Bronze: The most basic plan, this affordable option covers the cost of the most expensive and crucial repairs to your car, including the engine, drivetrain, transmission, and cooling system.

-CARCHEX serves as a contract broker.
-This means when you choose a level of coverage from CARCHEX, you’ll be offered a number of contract options.
+CARCHEX serves as a contract broker, which means it sells warranty plans that are administered by another party.
+When you select a level of coverage from CARCHEX, you’ll have a number of warranty plans to choose from.
 This allows CARCHEX to provide more customizable warranty plans and meet individual drivers’ needs with regard to costs, protection, add-ons, and more.

 In comparison, while Endurance does offer six levels of coverage, the company does not act as a broker, meaning that most coverage levels don’t break down further into customized contracts and plans.